Benjamin Joseph Keiley: Bishop of Savannah

 On April 2, 1900, Keiley was appointed by Pope Leo XIII to succeed Becker as the seventh bishop of Savannah.
-He received his episcopal consecration on June 3, 1900, from Cardinal Gibbons, with Bishops Henry Northrop and John J. Monaghan serving as co-consecrators, at St. Peter's Cathedral in Richmond, Virginia.
+He received his episcopal consecration on June 3, 1900, from Gibbons, with Bishops Henry Northrop and John J. Monaghan serving as co-consecrators, at St. Peter's Cathedral in Richmond, Virginia.
 "One of the greatest challenges he faced during his tenure was a rabid anti-Catholicism."

 During his tenure, Keiley completely restored the Cathedral of St. John the Baptist, which had been destroyed by fire in 1898; he dedicated the new edifice in October 1900.
-In other pronouncements, Keiley condemned prejudice and the lynchings of African-Americans.
-In 1902, Keiley memorialized Confederate veterans and praised former Confederate President Jefferson Davis, while condemning U.S. President Theodore Roosevelt for inviting the African-American educator Booker T. Washington to the White House.
-Keiley opposed an initiative to set up a seminary for African-Americans in the diocese, saying: "In America no black man should be ordained.
-Just as illegitimate sons are declared irregular by canon law...so blacks can be declared irregular because they are held in such contempt by whites."Keiley was active in Confederate veteran organizations, and a frequent speaker at memorial services.
-In 1904, Keiley, who had served under Confederate General James Longstreet, said his funeral mass.
-Longstreet had converted to Catholicism in 1877.

-In 1903, after a pronouncement by Pope Pius X on church music, Keiley prohibited his nuns from leading church choirs.
-He complained to the Vatican that other dioceses in the United States were lenient on that rule.
+In other pronouncements, Keiley condemned prejudice and the lynching of African-Americans.
+In 1902, Keiley memorialized Confederate veterans and praised former Confederate President Jefferson Davis.
+At the same time, he condemned U.S. President Theodore Roosevelt for inviting the African-American educator Booker T. Washington to the White House.
+Keiley opposed an initiative to set up a seminary for African-Americans in the diocese, saying: In America no black man should be ordained.
+Just as illegitimate sons are declared irregular by canon law...so blacks can be declared irregular because they are held in such contempt by whites.Keiley was active in Confederate veteran organizations and was a frequent speaker at their memorial services.
+In 1904, Keiley, who had served under Confederate General James Longstreet, celebrated his funeral mass.
+Longstreet had converted to Catholicism in 1877.In 1903, after a pronouncement by Pope Pius X on church music, Keiley prohibited his nuns from leading church choirs.
+He complained to the Vatican that other American dioceses were too lenient on that rule.
 In 1907, Keiley invited the Society of Missionaries of Africa to enter the diocese and build churches and schools for African-Americans.

 Death

-Keiley's resignation as Bishop of the Savannah due to poor health was accepted by Pope Pius XI on March 18, 1922; he was appointed titular bishop of Scilium on the same date.
-Benjamin Keiley died in Atlanta on June 17, 1925 at age 77.
-At his funeral Mass, his bier was draped with a Confederate flag with a laurel wreath sent by the United Daughters of the Confederacy.
+Keiley's resignation as bishop of the Savannah due to poor health was accepted by Pope Pius XI on March 18, 1922; he was appointed titular bishop of Scilium on the same date.
+Benjamin Keiley died in Atlanta on June 17, 1925, at age 77.
+At his funeral mass, his bier was draped with a Confederate flag with a laurel wreath sent by the United Daughters of the Confederacy.